-This bill would amend the act to require the California Community Colleges and the California State University, and to request the University of California, to develop 2 accelerated programs of study related to degrees in social work.
+This bill would amend the act to require the California Community Colleges and the California State University, and to request the University of California, to develop expand 2 accelerated programs of study related to degrees in social work.
 The bill would require one program to offer a concurrent bachelor's and master's of social work program that would allow students to combine their last one or 2 years of undergraduate study in social work with their graduate study in social work in order to complete both programs at an accelerated rate.
-The bill would require the 2nd program to offer an accelerated academic program in which students with experience as peer support specialists, registered or certified alcohol or other drug counselors, community health workers, or psychiatric technicians could receive their associate's degree, as well as a bachelor's and master's degree in social work.
-The bill would require both programs to require a student to take a course on working with the severely mentally ill, with a focus on working in the public behavioral health system.
+The bill would require the 2nd program to offer an accelerated academic program in which students with expand one program offering advanced master's of social work programs that would allow students with an accredited bachelor's of social work degree received within the last 5 years to waive some or all of the foundational coursework in order to complete their graduate study in 30 units or one year.
+The bill would expand the 2nd program designed specifically to recruit and support students seeking pathways into bachelor's of social work programs and who have experience as peer support specialists, registered or certified alcohol or other drug counselors, community health workers, or psychiatric technicians could receive their associate's degree, as well as a bachelor's and master's degree in social work.
+The bill would require both programs to require a student to take a course on working with the severely mentally ill, with a focus on working in the public behavioral health system. technicians.
+The bill would, to the extent allowed by accreditation standards, require all California State University master's of social work programs, and request all University of California master's of social work programs, to require a student with a concentration in behavioral health to complete core competencies on working with the severely mentally ill.